wondrousWebWorks/wondrousWebWorks/README.md

 I'm Johann.
 Welcome to my GitHub home.
 I'm super stoked to have here!
 Make yourself comfortable while having a look around and please reach out if you've got any questions.

-- 🔭 I’m currently working on School Management app
+- 🔭 I’m currently working on mastering Data Analytics, Data Mining and Machine Learning
-- 🌱 I’m currently learning fastAPI and Rust
+- 🌱 I’m currently learning the theory behind Machine Learning at DCU
 - 💬 Ask me about the meaning of life
 - 📫 How to reach me: alberts.johann@gmail.com
-- 😄 Pronouns: He/Him/The Great
+- 😄 Pronouns: The Great/The Magnificent
 - ⚡ Fun fact: I am the reigning World's Best Father with **five** printed mugs to back it up

 ### Languages I Know